 is a stationary state of \eqref{edo}.
 The local stability of this stationary state depends only on the sign of $g^P(0)$ and $g^A(0)$.

-\begin{remark} According to the expression of the non trivial equilibria, a plant-pollinator community can exist, \textit{i.e.} $\widetilde P^i_\infty>0$ and $\widetilde A^j_\infty>0$, as soon as the interactions between plants and pollinators translate into positive growth rate for both plants and pollinators.
-Despite{ this condition is little restrictive, }a non-trivial equilibrium is possible only if trajectories have to converge to it, (\textit{i.e.} a non-trivial equilibrium has to be stable).
-The stability of an equilibrium can be more tricky to study and obtained in general. \end{remark}
+\begin{remark} According to the expression of the non-trivial equilibria, a plant-pollinator community can exist, \textit{i.e.} $\widetilde P^i_\infty>0$ and $\widetilde A^j_\infty>0$, as soon as the interactions between plants and pollinators translate into positive growth rate for both plants and pollinators.
+Despite that this condition is little restrictive, a non-trivial equilibrium is possible only if trajectories have to converge to it, (\textit{i.e.} a non-trivial equilibrium has to be stable).
+The stability of an equilibrium can be more tricky to study and obtain in general. \end{remark}

 \begin{lemma} If $g^P(0)\vee g^A(0)<0$, the null equilibrium is locally stable.\\ If $g^P(0)\vee g^A(0) >0$, the null equilibrium is locally unstable. \end{lemma}